mm-asraf/Purplle-Clone/Readme.md

 # Welcome :wave:
 ---
 ### About Purplle:
-> Meet Purplle,India's No.1 Beauty DestiNation! a powerful concoction of technology and beauty.
+> Meet Purplle,India's No.1 Beauty DestiNation!
+A powerful concoction of technology and beauty.
 A portal which delivers the best of both the worlds.Makeup has been around for over a hundred thousand years, and beauty is only evolving.
 What started with red pigment clay is now a fascinating world of foundation, rouge, lipstick, blush, mascara, eye shadow, eye liner, eye caramba!